esmero/archipelago-documentation/docs/I7solrImporter.md

 Whether you have chosen to review your .csv file or not, your newly created AMI Set will now need to be Processed.

-On the main AMI set page, you can review the configurations and Source Data File for your set (determined by your selections in the preceeding steps).
+On the main AMI set page, you can review the configurations and Source Data File for your set (determined by your selections in the preceding steps).

 ![AMI Set Admin Review](images/ami/AMIsetAdminReview.jpg)